FIRST THINGS FIRST, TRIPLE HEALTH

 2. Clear Challenges.
 Remove/cancel all 4 challenges and reboot game.

 3. Airplane mode.
 Disconnect your game from the server by entering Airplane mode on your phone (disconnect Wi-Fi and mobile data).
-Wait 10+ second and turn data back on.
+Wait 10+ seconds and turn data back on.

 4. Clear cache.
 Stop the game, clear the games cache files and restart.